GUIDE

 • • Update estimated completion time if scope changes

-When to Write Context
+When to Save Context

-Critical Moments for Context Updates
+Critical Moments for Saving Context Atoms

 After Completing Significant Work

-"We just implemented the JWT authentication flow.
+Save a progress atom: "We just implemented the JWT authentication flow.
 Document what we learned about token expiry and refresh patterns."

 Preserves implementation insights while they're fresh